paulbuis/CS121-Lab2/README.md

 distributed for use with *Introduction to Computing and Programming in Python: A Multimedia Approach* by Mark Guzdial and Barbara Ericson.

 This work is available for use with the same license.

+## Week 2 Lab Assignment

+As in Week 1, use IntelliJ to create a new project from version control.
+This week, use the URL `https://github.com/paulbuis/CS121-Lab2.git`